dimonga/Smart-Street-Bulbs/README.md

  <p align="center">
 <img src="https://raw.githubusercontent.com/dimonga/Smart-Street-Bulbs/5062f376dbdcc187ddfdae62c0c3d98ea6a52f55/123.png">
 </p>
+For more details visit [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Contributing

-Thanks for your interest in contributing to [PROJECT]!
-There are many ways to contribute.
-To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).
+Thanks for your interest in contributing to Smart Street Lights, The ways you can contribute are as follows
+- Contribute in building hardware
+- Contribute in writing code
+Visit [CONTRIBUTING.md](CONTRIBUTING.md) for more details

 ## Participation Guidelines